 What Is a Merchant Acquirer?

-A merchant acquirer is a bank or financial institution that processes card payments for merchants.
+A merchant acquirer is a bank or financial institution that authorises and processes card payments for merchants.
 Along with issuers and card associations (also called card schemes), merchant acquirers are necessary if you want to receive online payments for products.

-Here, we’ll answer the question “what is a merchant acquirer?,” covering some of the financial services that an acquirer offers and how its operations fit into the card payments industry.
+Here, we’ll answer the question “what is a merchant acquirer?” covering some of the financial services that an acquirer offers and how its operations fit into the card payments industry.

-Merchant Acquirer
+Functions of a Merchant Acquirer

-When a customer makes a purchase online, by phone or through a point-of-sale card terminal, the process for credit and debit card transactions is as follows:
+When a customer makes a purchase online, by phone, or through a point-of-sale card terminal, the process for credit and debit card transactions is as follows:

 1. The customer or merchant enters payment card details into the payment gateway.